-Exterior Described by Buick as having a "refined ruggedness," the Rendezvous has an overall shape like that of an SUV, augmented by details that promote a youthful image.
+Exterior Described by Buick as having a "refined ruggedness," the Rendezvous has an overall shape like that of an SUV.
 Sharp lines take precedence over curves, and Buick gave it a rear slope in contrast to the typically boxy SUV shape.
-It shares styling elements with other Buicks, including a painted, oval-shaped grille.
+It shares styling elements with other Buicks, and gets a new grille for 2006.

-Eight-spoke 16-inch wheels are standard on CX models, but others get 17-inch tires.
+Chrome wheels are available on models with the 3.6-liter V-6.
 Each Rendezvous rides a 112.2-inch wheelbase, measures 186.5 inches long overall and stands 68.9 inches tall.
-A fully independent suspension aims to ease the ride quality.
+A fully independent suspension is installed.

 Interior In standard form, the Rendezvous seats five occupants, but its reconfigurable interior can be equipped with third-row seats that hold two additional people.
 The second row can have either a three-place split bench seat or two captain's chairs.
 The second-row seats flip and fold for access to the rear.
 Cargo volume totals 108.9 cubic feet when the seats are folded, and a 4-by-8-foot panel can be loaded through the back door.
 Low doorsills ease entry and exit.

-An optional Ultrasonic Rear Park Assist system warns the driver of obstacles to the rear.
-GM's OnStar communication system, XM Satellite Radio and DVD entertainment are optional.
+The standard Ultrasonic Rear Park Assist system can warn the driver of obstacles to the rear.
+XM Satellite Radio and DVD entertainment are optional.

 Safety Side-impact airbags and antilock brakes are available.

-Driving Impressions Despite structural similarities to the wildly styled Pontiac Aztek, Buick's crossover model has a personality of its own.
-Automatic-transmission responses are quick and easy.
+Driving Impressions Automatic-transmission responses are quick and easy in the Rendezvous.
 Acceleration is good, if not exactly inspiring.
 The Rendezvous runs very quietly and offers plenty of versatile space.
 The gauges are notable in appearance, but they're not the easiest to read at a glance.

 The Rendezvous delivers a generally soft ride, but its suspension hits some bumps rather hard.
 Handling is reasonably precise with good steering feel and feedback, very much like what drivers might expect from a minivan.